The magic of file

 a real life bug

-Now that you know have a good understanding of file
+Now that you know have a good understanding of file and magic,

 lets see how you can use that to figure out a real life “bug”.